mozilla/data-docs/src/concepts/getting_started.md

 This section is meant to introduce new analysts to our data.
-I consider a "new analyst" to be an employee who is interested in working with our data but doesn't have previous experience with our tools/data.
+I consider a "new analyst" to be an employee or contributor who is interested in working with our data but doesn't have previous experience with our tools/data.
 They could be technical or non-technical: engineer, PM, or data scientist.